mako-framework/docs/04_command_line/02_custom_commands.md

 --------------------------------------------------------

-The Mako command line tool comes with a few useful tasks but you can also create your own.
+The Mako command line tool comes with a set of useful commands but you can also create your own.

 --------------------------------------------------------